Initiatives

 The Program

-The program seeks to engage "underrepresented" groups (women & persons of color) in their undergraduate education so that they can better their chances for a position in the industry through training and networking experience.
-Since its inception in 2007, 78 students have taken part in the program.
+The program seeks to engage underrepresented groups in their undergraduate education so that they can better their chances for a position in the industry through training and networking experience.
+Since its inception in 2007, 107 students have taken part in the program.

 How will the IVCA Scholar Program benefit you?
 View video below.